celo-org/docs/blog/02-18-2023-Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain/Build-an-NFT-Full-Stack-Monster-War-Game-on-The-Celo-Blockchain.md

 To fully follow up with these tutorials, you should have a basic understanding of the following technologies.

-Solidity, smart-contract and blockchain concepts.
+Solidity, smart-contract, and blockchain concepts.
 Hardhat.
 React.
 Basic web Development.